-- are familiar with the best practices in investigative interviewing; - are familiar with the aetiology of false confessions, and considerations to prevent them; - are familiar with the theories of deception and deception detection; - are familiar with the role mediation in penal and civil law.
+- At the end of this course students: are familiar with the best practices in investigative interviewing; - are familiar with the etiology of false confessions, and practices to prevent them; - are familiar with the theories of deception and deception detection; - are familiar with the ethical principles of psychologists and code of conduct as they relate to investigative interviewing - are familiar with article 5 of the Universal Declaration of Human Rights and the Méndez Principles - are familiar with the role mediation in penal and civil law.

 PSY4618

 Period 1

-4 Sep 2023
+2 Sep 2024

-27 Oct 2023
+25 Oct 2024

 Print course description

 ECTS credits:

 4.0

 Instruction language:

 English

 Coordinators:

+• E.H.
+Meijer

-- E.H.
-Meijer - G. Bogaard
+• G. Bogaard

+Teaching methods:

+Lecture(s), PBL

+Assessment methods:

-Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords:
+Attendance, Written exam

+Keywords:

-investigative interviewing, false confessions, deception detection, mediation Faculty of Psychology and Neuroscience
+investigative interviewing, false confessions, deception detection, mediation

+Faculty of Psychology and Neuroscience